Nk-Kyle/CupangFarmer/README.md

 ## Usage
 You need to compile it first with GNU Prolog.
-Type <i>['CupangFarmer.pl']</i> or run CupangFarmer.pl file
+Type <i>['CupangFarmer.pl']</i> or run CupangFarmer.pl file.

 ## Project Status